 Email me to book in here .

 I am always happy to provide advice on decent machines to buy new or second hand.
-I will be glad to help you source a cute vintage machine too and I usually have a small selection for sale.
+I will be glad to help you source a cute vintage machine too and I usually have a small selection for sale

-SERVICING AND REPAIR BY SKYPE!!
+SERVICING AND REPAIR BY WHATSAPP/ ZOOM!!

-I have been experimenting with empowering people to service and repair their own machines by Skype, for those of you without transport, time or not within London, and it has worked very well so now I am rolling this out to everyone!
+I have been experimenting with empowering people to service and repair their own machines online, for those of you without transport, time or not within London, and it has worked very well so now I am rolling this out to everyone!
 For just £40/ hour I will talk you through sorting out the issues you may be having with your machine, satisfaction guaranteed.

 And now for a free bit of invaluable repair advice: If you have a machine and the tension just will not be right no matter what you try, you may have to adjust the bobbin tension.
 I promise this will get rid of 90% of “my machine won’t work” issues!!

 Take your bobbin out, case and all (if it does not come in a case I will tell you what to do after).
 Hold the thread in your right hand and gently let the case go.
 If the case drops to the floor, the bobbin tension is too loose.
 If it does not drop at all, not even when you gently push it away (like a yoyo), the tension is too tight.
 It should gently drop a bit when you yoyo it.
 The tiny screw on the bobbin case just gets rattled loose over the years and this causes the top tension to be un-adjustable.
 I bet it has gone too loose.
 Just gently turn the tiny screw a little anticlockwise until the case drops as described above.
 If you don’t have a case and your bobbin drops in, there should still be a tiny screw near the front of where the bobbin drops in.
 Takes one tiny screwdriver and approx 5 mins. of your time.
 Now pat yourself on the back and have some biscuits, you have saved yourself money and time and learned something in the process too.
 If you would prefer to see this in action check out the video below.